 Let’s then append the legend to the map.
 First, let’s create a table and name it as “append legend”.

 In Power BI, we can use bins to equally group a numeric field based on a division.
 This enables us to visualize data in a more meaningful way.

 As a guide for our datasets, we need to create a histogram and select our bins according to the value distribution.
 In this case, we’ve taken six different bins.
 The “to” column here represents the bin ranges where we can choose our preferred bins.

 4. Adding The Segmentation

-Now, we need to add the segmentation to the population data.
+Now, we need to add segmentation to the population data.
 Adding a column is not a big deal given that we have a limited number of records.
-There are several ways to do this and I’ll show 2 of them.
+There are several ways to do this and I’ll show you two of them.

-The first one is using the Add Conditional Column feature as shown here.
+The first one uses the Add Conditional Column feature as shown below.

 The other one is called the Append method using the append legend table, which is what we’ll be using in this example.

 Append the Population and the append legend tables to make sure their headers for the Population column are the same in both tables.
 The append legend data will then be stacked on top of our population data.

 After that, sort the rows in the Population column.